6.3. Multinomial Distribution#

 This is called the multinomial distribution with parameters \(n\) and \(p_1, p_2, \ldots, p_k\).

-When there just two classes, then \(k = 2\) and the formula reduces to the familiar binomial formula written as the joint distribution of the number of successes and the number of failures:
+When there are just two classes, then \(k = 2\) and the formula reduces to the familiar binomial formula written as the joint distribution of the number of successes and the number of failures:

 \[ P(N_1 = n_1, N_2 = n_2) = \frac{n!}{n_1!n_2!} p_1^{n_1}p_2^{n_2} ~~ \text{where } p_1+p_2=1 \text{ and } n_1+n_2=n \]